caseykneale/PickingALanguage2020/README.md

-# Picking a Programming Language in 2020?
+# Picking a Programming Language at the End of 2020?
 (Opinion)

 I'm an unabashed data geek working in industry who specializes in *dealing with* chemical data.
 I wear hats that span the set from analytical chemist, data scientist, and software developer.
 With a little bit of everything in between.
 Over the years I've written hundreds of thousands of lines of code.
 Some of it quite good, some of it so bad that I hope there are no traces of it on the internet.
 I do this both as a hobby and as a means of putting food on the table.